 Schedule a Consultation

 If there is a mole that you’re concerned about, contact our Michigan office today.
-Dr. Berkowitz will examine the growth and help you determine if it needs to be removed.
+We will examine the growth and help you determine if it needs to be removed.
 Learn more

 Will my mole removal leave a scar?

-Most of Dr. Berkowitz’s mole removal procedures do not leave a scar or mark.
+Most of our mole removal procedures do not leave a scar or mark.
 Once the mole is removed, there should be no indication that it was ever present.